sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

   *Helvetica Neue* (`\setmainfont[Ligatures=TeX,Numbers=OldStyle]{Helvetica Neue}`).
 Change to any system supported font as desired (through the command line option or by editing file as desired after generating the latex sources).
-  * Sans-serif fonts like *Helvetica*, *Verdana*, *Calibri* ... are good for viewing the PDF on screen.
+  * Sans-serif fonts like *Helvetica*, *Verdana*, *Calibri* ... are good for digital display of the PDF.
-  * Use traditional print friendly serif fonts like the LaTeX default *Computer Modern*, *Times New Roman*, Garamond ... if the primary purpose of the output PDF is print.
+  * Use traditional print friendly serif fonts like the LaTeX default *Computer Modern* (comment out the `\setmainfont` directive), *Times New Roman*, Garamond ... if the primary purpose of the output PDF is print.
-  * You can also use modern serif fonts such as *Merriweather*, *Sabon* ... which were designed for both appearance in print and digital display.
+  * You can also use modern variants of serif fonts such as *Merriweather*, *Sabon* ... which were designed for both print and digital display.
   * See [examples](#petstore-samples) of the Petstore document with different fonts.
 * **Frontmatter** - Titlepage and table of contents.
 * **Mainmatter** - Contains two or three parts.